 UChicago-Sussex IJRA Scholars will receive:

-(1) A research stipend of $5,500 for the eight-week summer research experience funded through the Straetz International Research grant program.
+(1) A ~$6,500 research grant to cover travel, room/board, and a stipend for the eight-week summer research experience funded through the Straetz International Research grant program.

 (2) Selection of virtual training workshops, including:

 - Presenting your research: oral presentations

 (3) Supervision from University of Sussex Faculty specific to their research project (see the 2022 Project Descriptions Forthcoming)